mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 Generator also belongs to iterable dataset types, and it uses Python's generator type to return data until the generator throws a `StopIteration` exception.

-The example below constructs a generator and loads it into the 'GeneratorDataset'.
+The example below constructs a generator and loads it into the `GeneratorDataset`.

 ```python
 # Generator